Hiroshi-Nakamura/Minimization/README.md

 In "MinimizationTest.cpp", you can see how to use this library.

 Because of using automatic differentiation, the cost function and constraint functions should be implemented with templete.
-For example are shown the below:
+The example are shown the below:

     template <typename T> T f(const std::vector<T>& x) {